andres-vidal/pptree/README.md

 ## Running Tests

-Tests can be run using the following command from the project's root:
+This project has tests configured with GoogleTest.
+They can be run using the following command from the project's root:

 ```bash
 make test